Welcome to the Mixed Reality Feature Tool

 2. Selecting your Unity project

-To ensure that all discovered features are supported on your project's version of Unity, the fist step is to point the Mixed Reality Feature Tool to your project using the ellipsis button (to the left of the project path field).
+To ensure that all discovered features are supported on your project's version of Unity, the fist step is to point the Mixed Reality Feature Tool to your project using the ellipsis button (to the right of the project path field).

 The dialog that's displayed when browsing for the Unity project folder contains '_' as the file name.
 There must be a value for the file name to enable the folder to be selected.